amin-norollah/CareYourEyes/README.md

 </p>

 ## About this project
-Protect your eyes from tiredness and overwork.
-I developed this application to remind you that you supposed to rest at regular intervals.
+This application serves as a reminder to take breaks and avoid eye strain and fatigue caused by overworking.
+I developed it to help protect your eyes and ensure that you take regular rest intervals.

-In the past, I used other applications, which unfortunately are no longer free to use.
-Therefore, I decided to provide a free application.
-The features of this software are limited.
-If you have any suggestions for improving it, please contact me:
+Previously, I used other applications for this purpose, but unfortunately, they are no longer free.
+That's why I decided to create a free application with limited features.
+If you have any suggestions for improving the software, please feel free to contact me.

 Please go to [my webpage](http://norollah.com) to contact me.